oracle/node-oracledb/doc/api.md

 Array/object outBinds
 ```

-This is either an array or an object containing OUT and IN OUT bind
+This contains the output values of OUT and IN OUT binds.
-values.
-If [`bindParams`](#executebindParams) is passed as an array,
+If [`bindParams`](#executebindParams) is passed as an array, then
-then `outBinds` is returned as an array.
-If `bindParams` is passed as
+`outBinds` is returned as an array.
+If `bindParams` is passed as an
-an object, then `outBinds` is returned as an object.
+object, then `outBinds` is returned as an object.

 ###### <a name="execresultset"></a> 4.2.5.4.3 `resultSet`